codingscape/vision-rag/README.md

 ## Application
 Pytorch must be installed separately due to varying hardware differences.
 Once that is installed, run `pip install -r requirements.txt`

 Right now, it's a standalone script with the prompt hard coded into it.
+There are two ways to pass your Google and Hugging Face keys.
+Either CLI args or ENV vars.
+CLI args are `--google` and `--hf`.
+The ENV vars are `GOOGLE_API_KEY` and `HF_API_KEY`.
+You must use one of the two.
 Edit the prompt and run `python main.py`.

 You will need some pretty beefy hardware to run this on unless you have access to RunPod or GPU instances in AWS.